 The waterfall which drew my blood last summer put up one last heroic fight to keep its secrets.
 It lost.

 This is a screen grab off video taken from 1.25 miles away (I've since lost the video, it seems).
 No blood, lotsa waterfall.
 This is actually the left fall.
 The one on the right is obscured by that ridge with the tall fir trees.
 On Google Earth, they measure out at over 400'.
-Actually getting down to the falls isn't going to be easy, but I'll do it at some point.
+Actually getting down to the falls wasn't going to be easy, but it felt like something I really needed to do.
 The descent down measures out at around 1000' elevation drop in just 0.5 miles.
-Ouch...
+Yikes...

 About a mile before my drop zone, I saw a cinnamon colored bear trotting down the road.
 This was the first bear I've seen in the wild.
 It looked exactly like this picture I found online.
 It was large enough that when it first came into view, it looked like a long-haired horse from about 30 yards away.
 I'm guessing its shoulders would have cleared the hood of the car.
 After about 5 seconds of rumbling down the road, it scooted off into the brush.